 Chewy and dark, this bread gets its acidic tang from buttermilk and molasses.
 A coffee can molds the loaf into its signature cylinder shape.
-This recipe first appeared in our March 2012 issue, with Gabriella Gershenson's article Full of Beans.

-1. Heat oven to 300°.
+- Heat oven to 300°.
 In a large bowl, whisk together cornmeal, rye, whole-wheat and all-purpose flours, salt, and baking powder and soda; set aside.
 In another bowl, whisk together molasses, buttermilk, and egg until smooth; pour over dry ingredients, and stir with a spoon until just combined.
 Transfer to a cleaned and greased 13-oz. metal coffee can, and cover can with a piece of foil; place in the center of a 6-qt. saucepan.
 Pour 6 cups water into pot around can, and bring to a boil over high heat.
 Transfer pan to oven, and bake until a toothpick inserted into the middle of the bread comes out clean, 2½–3 hours.

-2. Remove can from water bath, and let cool for 20 minutes.
+- Remove can from water bath, and let cool for 20 minutes.
 Uncover and unmold bread from can; let cool completely.
 Slice into thick rounds and spread with butter.